Setting up tenants' and residents' associations

-Tenants' and residents' associations provide a collective voice for people who live in the same area, or who have the same landlord.
+Tenants' and residents' associations provide a collective voice and some powers for people who live in the same area, or who have the same landlord.
 Members work together to improve housing and environmental standards in their neighbourhood and increase a sense of community.
-This page looks at what tenants' and residents' associations can achieve, and how you can set one up in your area.
+This page looks at what tenants' and residents' associations can achieve, and how to set up a residents association in your area.

 What is a tenants and residents' association?

 A tenants' and residents' association is a group of people who live in the same area, who work together to represent the views of all tenants and/or home owners in their area to help make their neighbourhood a better place to live.